Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 What is AUGTYRO?

-It is not known if AUGTYRO is safe and effective in children.
+It is not known if AUGTYRO is safe and effective in children with ROS1-positive NSCLC or in children younger than 12 years of age with NTRK-positive solid tumors.

 Before taking AUGTYRO, tell your healthcare provider about all your medical conditions, including if you: